Route 66 in Kansas title

 Baxter Springs, where Route 66 intersects the Civil War and the cattle drives

-The Baxter Springs Historical Museum tells you about the city’s Civil War role, cattle drives, and baseball legend Mickey Mantle.
+The Baxter Springs Heritage Center & Museum describes the city’s Civil War role, mining, dthe Neutral Strip dividing the Cherokee and Osage peoples, cattle drives, and baseball legend Mickey Mantle.

 Related: Look for the world’s largest hand-carved wooden chain, one of 18 Kansas world record holders.